-Stuc dent Name: Grade: Date:
+Stud lent Name: Grade: Date:

-Pers son completing this form:
+Pers on completing this form:

-Rela ationship to child:
+Rela tionship to child:

-The chai following should be evident in quality beyon racteristic is evident.
-Each check counts as one nd what is typical for point. or the nominee's age/grade le vel.
-Please check if the
+The leve following should be evident in quality beyond wh l.
+Please check if the characteristic is evident.
+Each cl at is typical for heck counts as c the nominee's age/grade one point.

 1. Is a good guesser

 2. Displays a sense of humor; makes others laugh; tells jokes

 3. Is involved in many school activities

 4. Has the ability to influence others, positively or negatively

 5. Tends to dominate others

 6. Asks a lot of questions

 7. Shows self-confidence

 8. Is a risk taker

 9. Has a good imagination

 10. Thinks of alternative ways to do things